 Our interdisciplinary approach allows us to attract and retain world-class faculty across the core disciplines of engineering, and promote further excellence in thinking and breakthrough research within our collaboratory environment.
 It is a model that suits the needs and minds of our students as well – who also seek to solve global challenges and real-world problems.

-Design research focuses on understanding and improving the process of design in order to facilitate the creation of groundbreaking technologies.
+Design Engineering research focuses on understanding and improving the process of design in order to facilitate the creation of groundbreaking technologies.
 With six active faculty, the School of Mechanical, Industrial, and Manufacturing Engineering has the largest academic mechanical engineering design research lab in the United States.

 Next-Generation Materials & Devices

 Next-generation materials research in MIME focuses primarily on structural materials, biomaterials, electronic ceramics, energy materials, sensors, and bulk and thin film materials processing.

 Renewable Energy & Energy Sustainability